 - 4 New York (top loin) pork chops 3/4-inch thick

-- 2 T. brown sugar
+- 2 tablespoons brown sugar

-- 1/8 t. cinnamon
+- 1/8 teaspoon cinnamon

-- 2 T. butter
+- 2 tablespoons butter

 - 2 tart red apples, cored and sliced into 1/2-inch wedges

-Remove chops from refrigerator up to an hour before cooking.
+- Remove chops from refrigerator up to an hour before cooking.
 The closer to room temperature the better.
 Heat skillet over medium-high heat.
 Place chops in skillet and season with salt and pepper as desired.
 Saute chops for 7 minutes, turning only once, until internal temperature on a thermometer reads 145 degrees F, followed by a 3-minute rest time.
 Remove; keep warm.

-In a small bowl combine brown sugar and cinnamon, add some nutmeg if you like.
+- In a small bowl combine brown sugar and cinnamon, add some nutmeg if you like.
 Add butter to skillet; stir in brown sugar mixture and apples.
 Cover and cook for 3-4 minutes or just until apples are tender.